-We embrace inclusiveness within our service and the wider community, so that children view this diversity with a sense of appreciation and wonder rather than misunderstanding and fear.
-Through respect, acknowledgement, appreciation and acceptance of diversity within our Community, our Service will embrace, celebrate and share traditions and cultures throughout our program.
-Learning environments are welcoming spaces when they reflect and enrich the lives and identities of children and families participating in the setting and respond to their interests and needs.
+We embrace inclusiveness within our service and the wider community, so that children view differences with a sense of appreciation and wonder, rather than misunderstanding or fear.
+Through respect, acknowledgment, and appreciation of diversity within our community, our service will embrace and celebrate traditions and cultures throughout our program.
+Learning environments are welcoming spaces when they reflect and enrich the lives and identities of children and families participating in the setting and is responsive to their interests and needs.

 Our service will cater for different learning styles and invite children and families to contribute ideas, interests and questions.